Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Background

 \subsection{Scalable time series anytime matrix profile}

-To efficiently compute these two time series, i.e., the matrix profile and matrix profile index, the algorithm that we adopt in this work is called Scalable Time series Anytime Matrix Profile (STAMP) \cite{yeh2016matrix}.
+To efficiently compute these two time series, i.e., the matrix profile $\bm{P}_{\bm{ZZ}}$ and matrix profile index $\bm{I}_{\bm{ZZ}}$, the algorithm that we adopt in this work is called Scalable Time series Anytime Matrix Profile (STAMP) \cite{yeh2016matrix}.
 STAMP is a time-series all-pairs one-nearest-neighbor search algorithm that uses the Fast Fourier Transform for speed and scalability.
 There are only two input parameters, i.e., the time series $\bm{Y}$, and a subsequence length $L_1$, where $L_1$ is the desired length of the time series pattern to search for.
-A pseudocode representation of the STAMP is given in Algorithm \ref{algorithm_0}.